DeepProofLog: Efficient Proving in Deep Stochastic Logic Programs: Introduction

 To our knowledge, the only other NeSy system designed as a neural extension of SLPs is DeepStochLog \cite{winters2022deepstochlog}.
 It is based on stochastic definite clause grammars, a type of SLPs, and introduces neural grammar rules.
 While DeepStochLog represents a step forward, it still faces challenges with scalability and expressiveness compared to \acr{}.
 A more technical comparison between our method and DeepStochLog is reported in Section~\ref{sec:rel_work}.

-\textbf{Contributions.} This paper makes the following contributions. (i) We introduce \our{} (\acr{}), a novel deep SLP model that leverages neural parameterization at each proof step to provide continuous, goal-directed guidance during reasoning. (ii) We propose a theoretical mapping between derivation-based probabilistic logic reasoning and MDPs, enabling the use of powerful MDP solution techniques for efficient learning and inference in \acr{}. (iii) The experiments on classic NeSy benchmarks and knowledge graph completion tasks empirically validate the effectiveness of our approach, achieving improved task performance, efficiency, and scalability with respect to other NeSy systems.
+\textbf{Contributions.} (i) We introduce \our{} (\acr{}), a novel deep SLP model that leverages neural parameterization at each proof step to provide continuous, goal-directed guidance during reasoning. (ii) We propose a theoretical mapping between derivation-based probabilistic logic reasoning and MDPs, enabling the use of powerful MDP solution techniques for efficient learning and inference in \acr{}. (iii) Experiments on NeSy benchmarks and knowledge graph completion tasks empirically validate the effectiveness of our approach, achieving improved task performance, efficiency, and scalability over other NeSy systems.